 This is such an important step if you or someone in your family thinks you are overreacting or being paranoid.
 Research, scientific facts, and studies have a way of lessening people’s doubts and they can help validate concerns that people might not otherwise take seriously.

 Below is the list of common toxic ingredients found in laundry products:

-- Natural Fragrance – Most products with “natural” fragrance are actually just as toxic as synthetic fragrances.
-According to research, after studying the 25 top selling products that contained so-called natural or organic fragrance they found that they contained just as many harmful chemicals as synthetic fragrances. (source)
+- Natural Fragrance – Most products with “natural” fragrances are actually just as toxic as synthetic fragrances.
+According to research, after studying the 25 top-selling products that contained so-called natural or organic fragrances they found that they contained just as many harmful chemicals as synthetic fragrances. (source)

 - Unscented – Most “unscented” products are actually the same as their scented counterpart, only they contain extra chemicals to mask the smell. (source)

 - Optical Brighteners – A chemical that binds to clothes in the wash and is used to make clothes appear cleaner by transforming, “ultraviolet light waves to enhance blue light and minimize the amount of yellow light to make things appear whiter.”
 While optical brighteners may make your clothes look cleaner, they don’t have any effect on how clean your clothes actually get.
 Further research still needs to be done on the potential negative effects of exposure to optical brighteners, but studies show that they may cause negative developmental and reproductive effects.
 They have also been shown to cause skin irritation and rashes, make people more sensitive to the sun, and are toxic to aquatic life. (source)